zonemaster/zonemaster/docs/public/using/backend/rpcapi-reference.md

 An object with the following properties:

+* `"tld"`: The identified TLD from the domain name in the query.
+Absent if the domain name is the root node ".".
+In [A-label][RFC 5890#2.3.2.1] shape if the TLD is an `IDN label`. identified TLD.
 * `"url"`: An http or https URL.
 Present if and only if [`TLD URL SETTINGS.enable_tld_url`][TLD URL SETTINGS section.enable_tld_url] is true and a URL was determined (see